-The elements in the periodic table are not stable except the noble gases.
+The chemical elements in the periodic table are not stable except for the noble gases.
 Therefore, elements try to react with other elements to gain the noble gas electron configuration to achieve stability.
-Likewise, bromine also has to get an electron to achieve the electron configuration of the noble gas, Krypton.
+Likewise, bromine also has to get an electron to achieve the electron configuration of the noble gas Krypton.
 All metals react with bromine, forming bromides.
-Bromine and bromide has different physical and chemical properties due to the change of one electron.
+Bromine and bromide have different physical and chemical properties due to the change of one electron.

-• Bromide is the reduced form of bromine.
-Bromide has 36 electrons compared to 35 electrons of bromine, and both have 35 protons.
+Bromine is a chemical element in the periodic table which is denoted by Br while Bromide is the anion that forms when bromine abstracts an electron from another electropositive element.
+Moreover, the key difference between bromine and bromide is that bromide is the reduced form of bromine.
+Besides, bromide has 36 electrons compared to 35 electrons of bromine, but both have 35 protons.
 Therefore, bromide has a -1 charge whereas bromine is neutral.

 Furthermore, bromine is more chemically reactive than Bromide.
 Also, a further difference between bromine and bromide is that the bromide has achieved the krypton electron configuration and is, therefore, more stable than the bromine atom.